mistadikay/doob/README.md

 }))
 ```

-We use Baobab's `select` method to do that, so please take a look at how it works: https://github.com/Yomguithereal/baobab/wiki/Select-state
+To be able to do that, we use Baobab's `select` method, so please take a look at how it works: https://github.com/Yomguithereal/baobab/wiki/Select-state

 So when you put data into the path, consider doing something like this: